cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 </html>
 ```

 Try making it and replace the image with one the image you generate in processing.

-However what we really want to do is to display our complete processing sketches online preferably for free but with a bit more freedom and glitch is a good place to do that.
-Also it's like processing in that it has a vast community of people using it but unlike processing they are using every language out there online, not just processing.
+That's it you're done but please review the below to understand how you can publish processing sketches in other parts of the internet

 ## Glich.com

+We love OpenProcessing but what we really want to do is to display our complete processing sketches online preferably for free but with a bit more freedom and [glitch](https://glitch.com) is a good place to do that.
+Also it's like processing in that it has a vast community of people using it but unlike processing they are using every language out there online, not just processing so it's really inspiring and a bit overwhelming!

 Sign up to glitch and you'll be able to view our meme and robot sketches hosted on glitch.
-One note is that ISS on campus may not allow access to glitch as temporarily the glitch DNS servers had an issue that was resolved recently but bear in mind if this is an issue.
+One note is that ISS on campus may occassionally not allow access to glitch as temporarily the glitch DNS servers had an issue; that was resolved recently, but bear in mind if this happens again.

 Here we have our sketches hosted on glitch